-ASED is working in association with organizations in Albania, Benin, Burkina-Faso, India, Madagascar and Mozambique.
+ASED is working in association with organizations in Albania, Benin, Burkina-Faso, India, Madagascar and Senegal.
 As outlined below, each program is adapted to the context.

 Albania : the purpose of the programme is to improve access to specialized care for children and young people with disabilities.
 ASED has built day care centers and trained staff working in social and educational services, and is developing programmes to promote the social and professional integration of young adults with disabilities.

 Benin : poor quality of education and overloaded classes result in an inefficient school system, in particular in the secondary level where children should build up the knowledge they will need in their professional life.
 ASED is actively working in the North of the Country so as to create a high quality education system within the reach of everyone.

 Burkina-Faso is dealing with environmental challenges that are putting its food security at risk: desertification, drought, soil degradation.
 ASED is seeking to educate young people to promote and practice sustainable subsistence agriculture.
 Nearly one-third of girls aged 15 to 19 have unwanted pregnancies.
 This often endangers their social and professional future.
 ASED is helping these single mothers and their children in the Banfora area.

 India : there are many schools run by associations which provide education and professional training to marginalized and/or out-of-school children and youth.
 Due to the country’s relatively prosperous economy, these associations are able to raise their running costs locally, nevertheless they lack the investment capacities to develop and upgrade their school infrastructure.
 ASED supports infrastructure development projects focusing on institutions offering an innovative approach to education.